wordshaker/jesswhite_4/_posts/2018-04-05-whatsupinnotts-post.md

 - **They are fun** : It's always fun to socialise!
 Make friends!
 Do something a bit different

-- **They are free** : hows that for lowering a boundary!
+- **They are free** : how's that for lowering a boundary!
 It won't even cost you a penny.

 There are currently over 30 tech meetups arranged in Nottingham.
 A list of the event and times can be found at [Nottingham.Digital](https://nottingham.digital/).